nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 The fist set, S1 is Evidence and set, S2 is the Reference Values set.

-The `op.subset`, `op.superset`, and `op.disjoint` operators test whether a singleton Evidence or Endorsed value is satisfies a set operation given a Reverence Value set.
+The `subset`, `superset`, and `disjoint` operators test whether an Evidence set value satisfies a set operation, given a Reverence Value set.

 Examples: